 Reel Rating: 4.5 out of 5 Reels

 Which Kids Will Like It?
-Kids aged 6 and older who like the "Despicable Me" movies or cute cartoons with lots of action.
+Kids 13 and older who like superheroes and sci-fi movies.

 Will Parents Like It?
 Yes, the message of good vs. evil is good, but because of the violence and sexual references, this movie is best for kids 13 and older.
 I got the feeling the filmmakers knew little kids would want to see this movie, so they tried to keep the PG-13 content to an acceptable level.

 Review: When a movie begins with AC/DC’s “Back in Black,” you know that no matter what happens, it’s got that going for it.
 But when a movie gets as much hype as Iron Man, you really hope it lives up to your expectations.
 This one comes close, but didn’t wow me as much as I hoped.
 The action is good, the heavy-metal soundtrack is AWESOME (yes, that’s in all caps on purpose), and I love Robert Downey, Jr. as ladies’ man Tony Stark.

 Still, the movie dragged a bit for me.
 I took my 13-year-old son and his friend, and all three of us felt the movie took too long building to the “saving the world” part.

 The story begins with industrialist billionaire Tony Stark in a war zone to introduce his new high-tech weaponry to the military.
 But things go awry when Tony’s Humvee is hit by fire and he ends up in a cave being tortured by terrorists.
 They force him to build some weaponry for them, but instead, he builds his first crude “iron man” suit of armor, busts out of there, and makes his way back home, thanks to his military-friend Jim Rhodes (Terrence Howard).